wfahren/OpenVPN/web_sites_not_loading.md

 10.8.0.2 is the VPN client and 10.10.0.204 is my Proxmox server on my lan.
 I am using NAT  on the OpenVPN server to access my local network, that is why the different subnets.

 The MSS from the web server (10.10.0.204) may have a different MSS than listed below, which is normally 1460 (1500 Ethernet MTU minus 40 IP/TCP headers), if you haven't set it with an iptables rule.
 What we're interested in is what the client's (10.8.0.2) MSS sends to the server for testing.
-To set the MSS from the web server to the VPN, use the iptables command(s) below.
+To set the MSS from the web server to the VPN, use the iptables command below.

 Linux and Window's kernel may derive the correct MSS from the tun interface's MTU, it is best practice to include the iptables TCPMSS rule for both directions when dealing with VPNs.